Math 8 Functions and Modeling

 (c) $30 per month, regardless of how many calls you make.

-How should you determine which of the plans to purchase?
+How should you determine which plan to purchase?

 0